 \subsection{Electric Love Numbers}

-This section presents the electric tidal Love numbers and the associated tidal deformabilites and compare them to the \ac{GR} results.
+This section presents the electric tidal Love numbers and the associated tidal deformabilites and compares them to the \ac{GR} results.
 There are two degrees of freedom needed to define a specific case of spontaneous scalarization: $\beta$ and $\varphi_{\infty}$. $\beta$ is constrained by binary pulsar experiments to $\beta < -5$ at the $1\sigma$ level \cite{Freire_2012}.
-In this work we use two values of $\beta$ to demonstrate the results; $\beta = -4.5$ and $\beta = -6$.
-This gives us two sets of results, one conservative and one optimistic.
+In this work we use several values of $\beta$ to demonstrate the results: $\beta = -4.5, -5, -5.5, -6$.
+Generally, the figures compare only the $\beta = -4.5$ and $\beta = -6$.
+This gives two sets of results, one conservative and one optimistic.
 The value of the scalar field at infinity, $\varphi_{\infty}$, is tightly constrained by the Cassini experiment \cite{Bertotti_2003}.
 That experiment directly constrains the Brans-Dicke parameter $\omega_{BD}$ to be $> 4 \times 10^4$.
 The value of the scalar field at infinity is related to the Brans-Dicke parameter by the equation